RISK: A Framework for GUI Agents in E-commerce Risk Management: Abstract

 \section{Abstract}

 E-commerce risk management requires aggregating diverse, deeply embedded web data through multi-step, stateful interactions, which traditional scraping methods and most existing Graphical User Interface (GUI) agents cannot handle.
 These agents are typically limited to single-step tasks and lack the ability to manage dynamic, interactive content critical for effective risk assessment.
 To address this challenge, we introduce RISK, a novel framework designed to build and deploy GUI agents for this domain.
-RISK integrates three components: (1) RISK-Data, a dataset of 8,492 single-step and 2,386 multi-step interaction trajectories, collected through a high-fidelity browser framework and a meticulous data curation process; (2) RISK-Bench, a benchmark with 802 single-step and 320 multi-step trajectories across three difficulty levels for standardized evaluation; and (3) RISK-R1, a R1-style reinforcement fine-tuning framework considering four aspects: (i) Output Format: Updated format reward to enhance output syntactic correctness and task comprehension, (ii) Single-step Level: Stepwise accuracy reward to provide granular feedback during early training stages, (iii) Multi-step Level: Process reweight to emphasize critical later steps in interaction sequences, and (iv) Task Level: Level reweight to focus on tasks of varying difficulty.
-Experiments show that RISK-R1 outperforms existing baselines, achieving a 6.8\% improvement in offline single-step and an 8.8\% improvement in offline multi-step.
+RISK integrates three components: (1) RISK-Data, a dataset of 8,492 single-step and 2,386 multi-step interaction trajectories, collected through a high-fidelity browser framework and a meticulous data curation process; (2) RISK-Bench, a benchmark with 802 single-step and 320 multi-step trajectories across three difficulty levels for standardized evaluation; and (3) RISK-R1, a R1-style reinforcement fine-tuning framework considering four aspects: (i) Output Format Constraint, (ii) Single-step and (iii) Multi-step Level Reward, and (iv) Task Level Reweight.
+Experiments show that RISK-R1 achieves a 6.8\% improvement in offline single-step and an 8.8\% improvement in offline multi-step, using only 7.2\% of the parameters of the SOTA baseline.
 Moreover, it attains a top task success rate of 70.5\% in online evaluation.
-RISK provides a scalable, domain-specific solution for automating complex web interactions, advancing the state of the art in e-commerce risk management.
+RISK provides a scalable, domain-specific solution for automating complex web interactions in e-commerce risk management.
+The code is available at \url{https://github.com/RenqiChen/RISK-GUI}.